"Kadesha has something of the appearance of a mad professor, and the energetic playing style of a paganini ”

 Western Mail, Peter Collins / 8.9.18

-Kadesha studied with Antje Weithaas, Salvatore Accardo, Grigori Zhislin and Ulf Wallin, and completed his Masters at the Kronberg Academy in 2020.
+Born in Athens of Albanian and Greek heritage, Kadesha studied from a young age at Musikhochschule Wurzburg, followed by Kronberg Academy, where he completed his Masters in 2020.
+He has studied with Antje Weithaas, Salvatore Accardo, Grigori Zhislin and Ulf Wallin.
 He studied chamber music with Hatto Beyerle in Hannover and has taken part in masterclasses with Ferenc Rados, Steven Isserlis, Ivry Gitlis, Leonidas Kavakos and Eberhard Feltz.

 Kadesha plays on the ''ex-Moser'' Guarneri de Gesu of 1743, kindly on loan by the private ''Princess Collection''.